daria-glebova/data-analysis-bootcamp/README.md

 *Data:* The data of the Yandex.Realty service is available - an archive of ads for the sale of apartments in St. Petersburg and neighboring settlements for several years.

-*The purpose:* Using data from the Yandex.Realty service, determine the market value of real estate and typical parameters of apartments.
+🎯*The purpose:* Using data from the Yandex.Realty service, determine the market value of real estate and typical parameters of apartments.

 *Tasks:*
 - determine the market value of various types of real estate objects;